junyisuu/type-/README.md

 My main learning takeaways:
 - Automating tasks with Python is quite rewarding
-  - I created my first web scraping script to extract excerpts from websites
+  - For this project, I created my first web scraping script to extract excerpts from websites.
+I enjoyed the process of putting the code together and seeing it actually work as expected was awesome
 - Deploying on AWS takes a lot of effort and is challenging
   - Deploying was difficult because of all the steps involved that aren't very clear from AWS documentation
   - A lot of trial and error was required for my first time deploying on AWS